mm-nasr/ros2_ibmcloud/README.md

 ```

 _0dc6ce7cb487_ will most probably be different for you, so keep note of it and copy it somewhere for reference.
-You can always go back and check the docker images you have using:
+You can always go back and check the docker images you have on your system using:

 ```
 $ sudo docker ps -as